fxdx/WorldBankDataKeras/README.md

-Simple Machine Learning project using Keras and World Bank Data.
+World Bank data processing project using numpy and matplotlib